core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 {{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekeying scheme for renewing the Security Context in a group.

-Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large-scale, groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.
+Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large-scale groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}